NEW COURSE NUMBERS

 • Empathy and Perspective Taking (examining viewpoints of others)

-The mission of the Program in Education is also influenced by the National Council for the Accreditation of Education (NCATE) and by the North Carolina Department of Public Instruction.
+The mission of the Program in Education is also influenced by the Council for the Accreditation of Educator Preparation (CAEP) and by the North Carolina Department of Public Instruction (NCDPI).
 These external accreditation agencies require evidence-based, data-driven program review on an ongoing basis.